 What struck me the most about his talk was that most of it dealt with adults, for adults.
 As we left the talk, we had to think about how we apply his doctrines to our own practices.
 My biggest take-away from the talk is how we generate and follow through with Professional Development for our teachers.

 Maybe, that’s all it is.
 Culture is a constant ebb and flow between the cacophony of collaboration and the silence of self-reflection.
-As teachers, we are here to remind our classrooms full of impulsive teenagers that our spaces are safe, where your learning happens gradually on emotional and cognitive issues, and where the purpose is just one or two goals: to get us together to places we dream of, and to overcome challenges to develop our growth.
+As teachers, we are here to remind our classrooms full of impulsive teenagers that our spaces are safe, where your learning happens gradually on emotional and cognitive levels, and where the purpose is just one or two goals: to get us together to places we dream of, and to overcome challenges to develop our growth — essentially, to train our brain.